scylladb/scylladb/docs/using-scylla/integrations/scylla-cdc-source-connector-quickstart.rst

 ^^^^^^^^^^^^^^^^^^^^^

 For the purpose of this quickstart, we will configure a ScyllaDB instance using Docker.
 You can skip this section if you have already installed ScyllaDB.
-To learn more about installing ScyllaDB in production environments, please refer to the :doc:`Install ScyllaDB page </getting-started/install-scylla/index>`.
+To learn more about installing and configuring ScyllaDB in production environments, please refer to the :doc:`Getting Started guide </getting-started/index>`.

 #.
 Using `Docker <https://hub.docker.com/r/scylladb/scylla/>`_, follow the instructions to launch ScyllaDB.
 #.
 Start the Docker container, replacing the ``--name`` and ``--host name`` parameters with your own information.
 For example: